pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       PDF only: Sets the rotation of the page.

       :arg int rot: An integer specifying the required rotation in degrees.
-Should be a (positive or negative) multiple of 90.
+Should be an integer multiple of 90.

-      :returns: zero if successfull, ``-1`` if not a PDF.

    .. method:: showPDFpage(rect, docsrc, pno = 0, keep_proportion = True, overlay = True, reuse_xref = 0, clip = None)

-      PDF only: Display the page of another PDF as a **vector image**.
+      PDF only: Display a page of another PDF as a **vector image** (otherwise similar to :meth:`Page.insertImage`).
+This is a multi-purpose method, use it to

+      * create "n-up" versions of existing PDF files, combining several input pages into **one output page** (see example `4-up.py <https://github.com/rk700/PyMuPDF/blob/master/examples/4-up.py>`_),
+      * create "posterized" PDF files, i.e. every input page is split up in parts which each create a separate output page (see `posterize.py <https://github.com/rk700/PyMuPDF/blob/master/examples/posterize.py>`_),
+      * include PDF-based vector images like company logos, watermarks, etc., see `svg-logo.py <https://github.com/rk700/PyMuPDF/blob/master/examples/svg-logo.py>`_, which puts an SVG-based logo on each page (requires additional packages to deal with SVG-to-PDF conversions).

       :arg rect: where to place the image.
       :type rect: :ref:`Rect`